AI-Agents-Lab/PolkaAirdrops/PolkaAirdrops.md

 ### Ecosystem Fit

 *  Where and how does your project fit into the ecosystem?

 In our understanding, it will be better fit in the User Interface open-source Polkadot Tech Stack.
 Our project will offer listing and managing of current Airdrops on the Polkadot ecosystem.
-Up to now, there is no such as solution already implemented int the Polkadot Tech Stack.
+Up to now, there is no such as solution already implemented in the Polkadot Tech Stack.
+Our solution, designed to be completely open source, directly benefits Polkadot projects by offering them access to our AI-driven automation software stack.
+This innovative tool is specifically crafted to significantly boost their visibility on social networks, enhancing their outreach and engagement within the digital community.